 Privacy policy

-At Curamcare, we respect your privacy and are committed to protecting your personal information.
+At Curam, we respect your privacy and are committed to protecting your personal information.
 This policy explains how we collect information, what we do with it and what controls you have over your personal information.

 Please also refer to our Terms and Conditions for more information.